 - It is also unlawful for the owner or person in charge of a boat to allow anyone else to operate the boat if the operator is under the influence of alcohol or drugs.

-- If a person’s Blood Alcohol Content (BAC) is 0.08% or greater, he/she is considered to be under the influence.
+- If a person’s Blood Alcohol Concentration (BAC) is 0.08% or greater, he/she is considered to be under the influence.